Skip to content

 "Access denied" on Verify Credentials Trust policy doesn't allow consultant's account Verify the Account ID in role's trust policy matches consultant's AWS account ID

-"Missing required permissions: cloudwatch:GetMetricStatistics, ec2:DescribeTags" Role policy is incomplete Update role policy with all 7 required permissions (see Step 1B)
+"Missing required permissions: cloudwatch:GetMetricStatistics, ec2:DescribeTags" Role policy is incomplete Update role policy with all the required permissions (see Step 1B)

 "IAM permission validation failed for region" Wrong region selected, or role doesn't cover that region Verify client's instances are in selected regions; IAM roles are global but instances are regional